klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 we have a separate session about that in this course.

-There is also a 30 PB **object based file system** similar to the Allas service of CSC that some of the Finnish users may be familiar with is also being worked on.
+There is also a 30 PB **object based file system** similar to the existing Allas service of CSC.
 At the moment the interface to that system is still rather primitive.
 This part of LUMI is also known as **LUMI-O**.